KarrthikReddyChinasani/JsonFoundry/README.md

   - 📚 Array
   - 📄 Primitive

-- 🔄 **Expand/Collapse Support**
-  Each object/array node can be collapsed or expanded with a + / − button

 - 🌈 **Modern UI**
   Curved connectors, hover tooltips, smooth scrollbars, and a popup code viewer